xrhuang10/xrhuang10/README.md

 <h1>About Me 👋🏻</h1>
 <p>
   Hi!
-I'm Xirui Huang, a Systems Design Engineering student at the University of Waterloo.
-I enjoy learning about physics and business, and I want to develop my software engineering skills.
+I'm Xirui Huang, a Systems Design Engineering student at the University of Waterloo!
 </p>

 <h1>I’m Currently Learning 🌱 </h1>
 <p>
-  I'm currently learning about Data Structures and Algorithms.
-Although I have only worked in front-end development, I hope to learn more about the back-end.
+  I'm currently learning about AI and Machine Learning.
+I have experience in regression / classification models, and I have worked with neural network basics, but I want to know more about image processing and computer vision.
 </p>